10 tips to keep running without getting injured

-When I first start running races back in 2004, I dealt with constant running injuries.
-My most common and persistent injury was illiotibial band syndrome (aka IT band syndrome).
-It caused me to cancel my plans to run my first marathon in 2006, even after ramping up to 20 mile training runs.
+When I first started running races back in 2004, I dealt with constant running injuries.
+My most common and persistent injury in the beginning was iliotibial band syndrome (aka IT band syndrome).
+It caused me to cancel my plans to run my first marathon in 2006, even after doing a 20 mile training run.

 The next year, I trained for a half marathon but had to walk for about 5 miles on race day because I was in so much pain, from my IT band flaring.
 And in another half marathon later that year, I hobbled across the finish line so badly that they had the first aid team coming at me immediately.

 But then… I blissfully started enjoying years of injury-free running.
 From 2008 through 2019, I ran relatively injury free, other than some niggles here and there.
 I was able to train consistently without major injuries.
 And that consistency allowed me to improve my speed, endurance and break all my PRs.
 Today, I’m sharing what helped me run injury free for so long and what I think caused a return of injuries in 2019.

 How to Stay Injury Free Running

 My first injury-free training cycle came in 2008, six months after I started consistently practicing yoga.
 I was amazed.
 In 2007 I had run multiple races with severe pain,and was under the care of an ortho.
 And yet, despite his treatments, I was still running injured.
 When I started yoga, the IT band issues went away.